A review of and an exclusive interview with author Janice Cole.

 In the fading of the day, life was sweet, sitting there watching Rosylnn Carter, Lady Bird Johnson, Harriet Johnston and Hillary Rodham Clinton peck away… our own little slice of Mayberry.

-I think it was that feeling of nostalgia that first drew me to Chicken and Egg: A Memoir of Suburban Homesteading with 125 Recipes.
+I think it was that feeling of nostalgia that first drew me to.
 Written by chicken caretaker and veteran food writer Janice Cole, Chicken and Egg chronicles the amusing, exasperating, down-and-occasionally-dirty details in the life of a first-time chicken steward.
 [Bad pun intended.]

 Both a guide for new and would-be backyard chicken hobbyists and a recipe resource for home cooks; Chicken and Egg is an entertaining and informative read, even if you have no intention of ever raising chickens.

 Janice has great affection for her feathered charges and their antics, and shares both her triumphs and her foibles in her book.
 Moreover, she makes it clear that while the promise of fresh, organic eggs from happy chickens is definitely a bonus, if you think you can just buy a few chicks and then sit back and wait for “free” eggs to pop out, you will be sadly disappointed.
 Even a quick once-over of her book will reveal that keeping chickens takes some work, and the eggs are definitely not free.
 (What with a coop, feed, and other necessities, I figure that our first dozen will run about $29 – for each egg.)